-Four 3-Hour Sessions Meeting 1-on-1 in Libraries & Homes. $55/hour.
+Four 3-Hour Sessions Meeting 1-on-1 in Libraries & Homes. $60 per hour.

 Got Questions?
 We've Got Answers.

-Once we schedule everything, we'll send you an email with your student's confirmed time, meeting place, and tutor.
+Once we schedule everything, we'll send you an email with your student's confirmed times, meeting place, and tutor.
 Payment for each session is due at least 1 hour before each session.
 Students need to bring what they would to an actual ACT test (pencils, erasers, calculator, water, snack) along with a positive, motivated attitude, and the tutor will provide the rest!

 When you fill out the registration form, you'll select your first and second choices for your student's time slot.
-We'll choose one of those choices based on tutor availability and which time slots have been filled by students who've already registered and paid the deposit.
-Your student will meet their tutor at that same time for 4 weeks, but if they won't be available one or more weeks, we're flexible and can usually reschedule.
+We'll choose one of those choices based on tutor availability and which time slots have already been filled.
+We recommend that your student meet their tutor at that same time for 4 weeks, but if that doesn't work for their schedule, we're flexible and can usually reschedule.

 Anywhere within our ACT course service radius, which you can see by clicking here.
 We don’t have a physical location; we send our tutors to you.
 Our ACT tutors can meet in your home or at a nearby library.

-We cannot and do not guarantee any particular outcome because the effectiveness of our course depends largely on the student’s motivation and willingness to both practice and apply the strategies we teach and a number of other factors that no one can control (such as whether or not the student feels well on the day of the test, whether or not the testing environment is comfortable and distraction-free, etc.).
+We cannot and do not guarantee any particular outcome because the effectiveness of our course depends largely on the student’s motivation and willingness to practice and apply the strategies we teach and a number of other factors that no one can control (such as whether or not the student feels well on the day of the test, whether or not the testing environment is comfortable and distraction-free, etc.).

 Most courses will place your student in a large classroom full of other students where they'll get little to no individual help from the tutor.
 In our course, sessions are taught one-on-one so your student gets undivided attention and strategies specific to them.

 Our course is open to any individual (regardless of age or grade) who wants to get the best score they can on the ACT.

-Four 3-hour sessions of individualized test prep instruction (12 hours in total), a student workbook that includes detailed test-taking strategies, and the equivalent of five full-length ACT practice tests.
+Four 3-hour sessions of individualized test prep instruction (12 hours in total), a large student workbook that includes detailed test-taking strategies, and the equivalent of five full-length ACT practice tests.

 Our ACT course specializes in strategies and time-management skills specifically for the ACT.
-During sessions, tutors give a brief review of subject material and help students identify their areas of weakness, but it's up to the student (or the student in cooperation with one of our regular tutors) to review their areas of weakness.
+During sessions, tutors give a brief review of subject material and help students identify their areas of weakness, but it's up to the student (or the student in cooperation with one of our non-ACT tutors) to review their areas of weakness.

 Possibly.
 If it's a busy course, all of our tutors might be totally booked, which means your student wouldn't be able to switch tutors.
 But, if other tutors have open slots, then a switch might be possible.
 However, all of our tutors receive the same training and use the same curriculum for the course, so we'd encourage students to stick with the tutor they're assigned unless there's a serious problem.

-But, if your student has high scores in a majority of the ACT sections, we do offer one-subject prep for the other sections.
+But, if your student has high scores in a majority of the ACT sections, we do offer one-subject prep.
 The cost is the same hourly rate as the course.
-We have the flexibility to set these sessions up at any time that's convenient for you.
-Each session is still 3 hours long and we would send several practice tests home for each section.
+We can set these sessions up at any time that's convenient for you.
+Each session is still 3 hours long, and we would send several practice tests home for each section.

 Please look at your family's calendar and student's schedule before registering so that you're not charged this fee.
-There's also a no-show fee (equal to 1 hour of tutoring) in the event that your student fails to show up to a scheduled session without you notifying us ahead of time.
+There's also a no-show fee (equal to the registration fee) in the event that your student fails to show up to a scheduled session without you notifying us ahead of time.